 - 1. Copying the work of another. - 2.
 Collaboration: Working with another person on a test, examination, or paper without expressed authorization and without indicating that collaboration has occurred. - 3.
 Plagiarism: The representation of the work of another person as one's own; the failure to cite the source of an idea, information, or words that come from someone other than the author of the paper or the exam. - 4.
-Use of books, notes and/or electronic devices in examinations without the explicit permission of the professor.
+Use of advanced automated tools (artificial intelligence or machine learning tools such as ChatGPT or Dall E-2, etc.), books, notes and/or electronic devices in examinations without the explicit permission of the professor.